OntimizeWeb/docs/_o_components/35-o-table.component.md

 You can configure the value that is displayed with the attribute `tooltip-value` attribute.
 Additionally, you can specify default function to be applied when the user over column with `tooltip-function` attribute.

+You can customize the tooltip styles by redefining the class `o-table-cell-tooltip`.

 Note: If you have a custom render in the column and it is not overwritten the *getCelldata* method will show the internal value of the table.

 ## Demo